 8) Repeat the process in case of failure of the first strategy

-While Sociality.io report provides you with the data, it’s up to you to keep testing and to tweak your content strategy.
+While the Sociality.io report provides you with the data, it’s up to you to keep testing and to tweak your content strategy.
 Try to test new visual strategies: buttons, different call-to-actions (CTAs), style and timing.
-Then compare the performance of those stories to see which one do the best.
+Then compare the performance of those stories to see which one does the best.

 To wrap it all up, Stories drive valuable engagement.
 But in contrast to other social media like Facebook, LinkedIn or Twitter, the interaction is different.